-Research costs are expensed in the period they are incurred.
-Development expenditure is capitalised only when incurred and when it is probable that the project will be a success considering its commercial and technical feasibility; the Group is able to use or sell the asset; the Group has sufficient resources and intent to complete the development; and its costs can be measured reliably.
-R&D projects are amortised when the items developed are ready for market use.
+Project costs are capitalised once completed and the assets are in use; the Group is able to use or sell the asset; the Group has sufficient resources and intent to complete the development; and its costs can be measured reliably.
+Projects are amortised when the items developed are ready for market use.
 They are amortised over the expected useful life of the items developed.